georchestra/georchestra/doc/setup.md

  * install the [native libs](setup/native_libs.md)

-Note: geOrchestra has been extensively tested on Debian 6 and 7 with Tomcat6 (version 7 is not yet compatible, see [#504](https://github.com/georchestra/georchestra/issues/504)).
+Note: geOrchestra has been extensively tested on Debian 6 and 7 with Tomcat6 (Tomcat version 7 is not yet compatible, see [#504](https://github.com/georchestra/georchestra/issues/504)).
 This guide assumes the OS is Debian 8 (Jessie).